Cannabis use disorder: Epidemiology

 According to the 2022 National Survey on Drug Use and Health, cannabis is one of the most widely used drugs in the world.
 Research by the Pew Research Center from 2012 claims 42% of the US population have claimed to use cannabis at some point.
 According to the 2019 National Survey on Drug Use and Health, 46% of U.S. adults say they have ever used cannabis.
 An estimated 9% of those who use cannabis develop dependence.

 In the United States, cannabis is the most commonly identified illicit substance used by people admitted to treatment facilities.
 Most of these people were referred there by the criminal justice system.
-Of admittees, 16% either went on their own, or were referred by family or friends.
+Of admittees, 16% either went on their own or were referred by family or friends.

 Of Australians aged 14 years and over, 34.8% have used cannabis one or more times in their life.

 In the European Union (data as available in 2018, information for individual countries was collected between 2012 and 2017), 26.3% of adults aged 15–64 used cannabis at least once in their lives, and 7.2% used cannabis in the last year.
 The highest prevalence of cannabis use among 15 to 64 years old in the EU was reported in France, with 41.4% having used cannabis at least once in their life, and 2.17% used cannabis daily or almost daily.
 Among young adults (15–34 years old), 14.1% used cannabis in the last year.

 Among adolescents (15–16 years old) in a European school based study (ESPAD), 16% of students have used cannabis at least once in their life, and 7% (boys: 8%, girls: 5%) of students had used cannabis in the last 30 days.

-Globally, 22.1 million people (0.3% of the worlds population) were estimated to have cannabis dependence.
+Globally, 22.1 million people (0.3% of the world's population) were estimated to have cannabis dependence.